Adesina08/snack-track-insight-app/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+The Vite server proxies requests from `/api` to the backend running on port `4000`.
+Ensure `npm start` is running inside `backend` so API requests succeed during development.
 ```

 To run the **backend** API server (requires Python and the `whisper` package):